 I decided to spend every last bit of my college life to find another lifestyle.
 Every day I spent countless hours researching, reading books, watching YouTube videos — anything that would make sense!

 There were these people who leveraged technology to live anywhere they wanted and make money while traveling.
 Awesome!
-However, while these digital nomads were traveling the world and making a shit ton of money, the part that I loved the most was — freedom.
+However, while digital nomads were traveling the world and making a shit ton of money, the part that I loved the most was still — freedom.

 This finally made sense!

 I spent the next few months in college learning how to make this dream my reality.
 I wanted to earn money while traveling to marvelous places.
 Just like them.

-So why were people still chasing jobs and trying to go about life the conventional way?
+So why were so many people still chasing jobs and trying to go about life and work the conventional way?

 The end game?
 Retire at 65 with maximized 401ks to live the average middle-class lifestyle (if you're lucky).